TonyIvchenko/playground/RECENT_CHANGES.md

 - Added a shared browser token stylesheet and a shared static-server helper so the browser apps can all serve the same base spacing, type, radius, and color roles from `/shared/browser-tokens.css`.
 - Standardized the browser-app top-of-page header pattern around shared header classes and added a header-contract check so the static apps keep the same kicker/title/subtitle structure.
 - Standardized browser-app empty-state wording around `Waiting for <thing>` labels plus `<action> to begin.` copy, and added a checker so the older `No ... yet/loaded` phrasing does not drift back in.
+- Standardized browser-model loading states around shared `is-loading` styling plus `Loading browser <thing> model…` copy, and added a checker so the older drifted loading phrases do not creep back in.
 - Standardized browser-app error-state wording around `Couldn't <action>.` copy plus shared `is-error` styling hooks, and added a checker so the older `Failed to ...` phrasing does not drift back in.
 - Added helper scripts under `scripts/` for:
   - listing services